 Let's Get Started!

-Congratulations for investing in yourself!
+Congratulations on investing in yourself!
 I hope you enjoy the discovery and the journey.
 Thanks for trusting me to accompany you on parts of your journey!

-Before we get started here a couple of things you might want to think about:
+Before we get started, here are a couple of things you might want to think about:

 - Please schedule your sessions at: book.bernhardkerres.com.
-In the rare case that there is no slow suitable for you, do not hesitate to contact me.
+If there is no suitable slot for you, do not hesitate to contact me.
 We will figure something out.

 - When working on a specific topic, it is best to have a block of six sessions.
-There should be two to three weeks in between each session to ensure that you have time to think about it and work on what we have discussed.
+There should be two to three weeks between sessions to ensure you have time to think about it and work on what we have discussed.

-For clients who work with me regularly over a longer period of time, meeting every four to six weeks has proven to be most effective.
+For clients who work with me regularly over a longer period, meeting every four to six weeks has proven most effective.

-- When scheduling your sessions make sure that you do not rush into a session.
-It is good to come focused and and not too stressed.
+- When scheduling your sessions, ensure you do not rush into a session.
+It is good to come focused and not too stressed.